26 January 2021

 2. The "serum bowl" breaks Levi's character and his friendship with Erwin by making him impose his own thoughts on Erwin (by condensing his entire life into "muh basement").

-3. Kenny's flashback during the "serum bowl" is meant to show us that Levi was influenced by what he thought was Kenny's end-of-life "selflessness", but Levi's selfish choice wasn't in humanity's interest - it's the opposite of "selfless".
+3. Kenny's flashback during the "serum bowl" is meant to show us that Levi was influenced by what he thought was Kenny's end-of-life "selflessness", but Levi's choice wasn't in humanity's interest - it's the opposite of "selfless".

 5. In the end, Levi is influenced by his own interpretation of Kenny's thinking.
 Not Erwin's thinking, either.
 Again, Levi's choice is neither for humanity nor for Erwin.